 After this, I hand out the individual prints face down to all of the students, then tell them that they may flip them over.
 I remind them to look at their prints quietly until they can see the image in their mind or, as the PNEU Teacher’s Handbook put it: “…looking at the picture so well and carefully that he will have a clear mental picture of it, noticing the colours and general pattern and shape.
 He might look at the picture, close his eyes, then look again and compare the mental picture he made with the one before him.”

 If you don’t have individual prints, you could also display the piece on a screen or if you have one large print, such as from a large-format art book or calendar, that could be shared as well.
-I have found that students, especially younger ones, are generally able to focus more easily if they have their own print, but I do also recognize that this is not always possible.
+I have found that students, especially younger ones, are generally able to focus more easily if they have their own print, but I know that this is not always possible.

 This quiet time of looking can last anywhere from three to five minutes or longer.
 With the students I’ve taught, the younger forms (or approximately grades 1 through 4) generally start getting fidgety around the three-minute mark.
 The older students are more apt to take their time.
 Usually when there is one minute left, I give a warning and when time is up, I ask if anyone needs more time and take longer if necessary.